NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     This means the functionality may change without warning!
     Please consult this documentation for up-to-date info on the CLI.

-The GeoIPS CLI provides a user-friendly interface to interact with ``artifacts`` in a user-friendly manner.
+The CLI interacts with GeoIPS ``artifacts``.
 A ``GeoIPS artifact`` is a piece of data or functionality, such as an Interface, Package, Plugin, Family, Test Script, Test Dataset, etc.

-CLI commands are split up into two groups by their actions:
+CLI commands are split up into two groups by their utility:

  - :ref:`Information retrieval commands<information_retrieval>`
  - :ref:`Action performing commands<performing_processes>`

-Functionality
-*************

-Below is a complete listing of all available GeoIPS CLI commands and their arguments.

-.. dropdown:: GeoIPS CLI Commands

-    .. autoprogram:: geoips.commandline.commandline_interface:GeoipsCLI().parser
-        :prog: geoips

 .. _information_retrieval: